American investors have never experienced such a profitable run…

 They’ll also tell you that “all markets eventually recover,” so just wait out the pain.

 To some extent, we agree.
 No one can time a market.
 No one knows precisely when it could turn.
-Labor Day?
-Christmas Eve?
+Halloween?
+Christmas?
 This year?
 Next year?
 Impossible to say.

 But while no one can predict the precise time of the first raindrop, most smart folks can predict the rain is coming by simply looking at the color of the clouds.